ocaml-dune/binary-distribution/README.md

   ```
   The plausible script is about tracking the binaries downloads.

-- The file `index.html` and `binaries` directory are ready to be hosted.
+- Push the update file `index.html` to the main branch.

+## Deployment
+There's a docker-compose file to help deploying the service.